jbk64/heg-javaee-project/README.md

-# A simple MVC example with Servlets and JSP
+# A simple MVC example with Servlets, JSP and JPA
 ```
 mvn clean package tomee:run
 ```